penguin64100/cv/index.md

 ### **Physics and Maths tutoring** &#124; `Work` &#124; `Tutoring London` &#124; `OCT 2019 - JUL 2023`

 Explaining complex topics in a simple and concise manner - requiring enhanced communication skills and adaptability.
+For students from 11 to 18 years old.

 ### **Social Secretary for the Womxn in Physics Society** &#124; `King's College London` &#124; `SEP 2021 - MAY 2022`